This blueberry compote is thick, glossy, and packed with real blueberry flavor, with a touch of lemon to keep it bright and perfectly balanced.

 Instructions

-- Heat over medium heat until boiling, then lower the heat a little and simmer gently for around 10 - 15 minutes, stirring occasionally, until the mixture looks like a jam with chunks of blueberries.
+- Heat over medium heat until it starts to boil, then lower the heat and simmer gently for 10–15 minutes, stirring occasionally, until thick with small chunks of blueberries.

-- Leave to cool to room temperature before placing it in a glass jar with a tight-fitting lid and refrigerating until chilled.
+- Let cool to room temperature, then transfer to a glass jar with a lid and refrigerate until chilled.

 Notes